Electric Vehicles Can Take You a Long Way

 EV range and charging

-Improving EV technology and the growing number of charging stations should help put those fears to rest.
-Most new EV models can travel more than 100 miles on a single charge, with some topping 300 miles.
+Improving EV technology and the growing number of charging stations should help put range fears to rest.
+Most new EV models can travel 150 miles to more than 300 miles on a single charge.
+Some premium models can even top 500 miles.
 That's far more than the 29 miles that the average American drives in an entire day.

 The many benefits of EVs